kodiweera/HB6207/dblog.md

 Date | Log Entry
 :--- | ---
+Mon Jan 23 11:44:56 EST 2023 | `Finished meeting with Courtney where we revisited goals and set up reviewing progress on github`
 Mon Jan 23 10:58:09 EST 2023 | `Added to dos to github`
 Sun Jan 22 20:55:20 EST 2023 | `chmod-ed ownershi on inbox/PHILIPS and updated etc/group`
 Sun Jan 22 20:47:27 EST 2023 | `fixed ssh keys on dbic-mrinbox and added zfs-inbox-backup to cron`